PedroSousa97/House-Listing-Simple-App-Backend/README.md

-# Technical-Challenge-Backend
+# House-Listing-Simple-App-Backend

 <p align="center">
     <h3 align="center">Project Overview</h3>
 </p>

-This project represents the back-end of the technical challenge app.
-Has required in the challenge description, front-end and back-end were separated in two different projects.
+This project represents the back-end of the house listing app.
+Front-end and back-end were separated in two different projects.

 I like to separate my back-end into separate folders, according to the js files functionality that those folders contain.
 In my opinion, it is a good practice, and makes my code a lot easier to understand and the architecture of the back-end becomes a lot more intuitive, instead of nesting everything in a root folder or even worst nesting everything in a single file.